Dirac delta function: Derivatives

 In the theory of electromagnetism, the first derivative of the delta function represents a point magnetic dipole situated at the origin.
 Accordingly, it is referred to as a dipole or the doublet function.

 The derivative of the delta function satisfies a number of basic properties, including:

 which can be shown by applying a test function and integrating by parts.

-The latter of these properties can also be demonstrated by applying distributional derivative definition, Liebnitz's theorem and linearity of inner product:
+The latter of these properties can also be demonstrated by applying distributional derivative definition, Leibniz 's theorem and linearity of inner product: